 A recent study tried to determine the factors that go into a start-up company’s success and failure.
-Their findings identified one main reason why small startups fail, trying to grow the business too fast.
+Their findings identified one main reason why do most startups fail, trying to grow the business too fast.
 In other words, growing up too soon.
 Now, if it were really that simple there wouldn’t be anymore failing start-ups.
 So, let’s take a look at some of the reasons behind the reason.

-Another main reason for failure is pre-buying.
+Another main reason is pre-buying.
 That’s when you decide to pay for 5 tons of cotton cloth because you’re sure you will be selling 100,00 diapers in the near future.
 Or you buy a 50,000 square foot building, so you won’t have to go looking for it a year from now.
 Even though what you need right now is 15,000 square feet.

 Many new owners get stuck in tunnel vision, focusing solely on growing your business and not noticing other opportunities that could prove more profitable in the long run.
 It’s easy the think about expansion when you are selling all of a product as fast as you can make them.
 Then wind up hiring too many employees.
 Don’t get in a hurry to sell all those diapers when you could open up a whole new line of fancy diaper pins, too!